Installation

 cargo nextest run --workspace

 The project enforces a zero-warning policy.
-You can run the full CI check locally:
+Run the full CI gate locally with a single recipe:

 cargo fmt --all -- --check